nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

     })
 ```

-Promises are supported in all modern but some older ones may require you to use a promise library; jQuery has one built into it.
+Promises are supported in all modern browsers, but some older ones may require you to use a promise library; jQuery has one built into it.
 We're already very familiar with one function that returns a promise: the `$.ajax()` method!

 Download [pokemon-promise-example.html](https://hychalknotes.s3.amazonaws.com/pokemon-promise-example.html).